MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/workflow-activity-ref.md

   -   Script activities, such as the **Windows PowerShell Script** activity.

-  -   Custom activities or other activities that do not inherit from the **WorkflowActivityBase** class.
+  -   Custom activities or other activities that don't inherit from the **WorkflowActivityBase** class.
 Such activities include those activities that are based on the **Activity** base class, such as native Visual Studio activities.

 |Design time prerequisites|Run time prerequisites|
 |--------------------------|------------------------------|